Welcome,

 Re: Dad's new "old" boat

-So if I understand this all, McCuloch owned Scott and hired Red Fish to build the Flying Scott?
+So if I understand this all, McCuloch owned Scott and hired Red Fish to build the Flying Scott????
+Crazy.

 Jason S.